farova/DistributedSystems/a1ece454750/README.md

 - Dont print stack traces
 - If BE killed while processing request BE must forward o next available BE
 - Remove crashed nodes
+- If cannot connect to any FE or BEs for 60s, throw unreachable destination expection
 - Report